wkolowski/Type-Theory-Wishlist/README.md

 Coinductive types can be handled similarly to records, but we need to ignore the h-level of coinductive fields when taking the `max`imum.

 The universes themselves live in a universe whose levels are greater by one.
 The universe of strict contractible types `Contr` is a strict proposition, the universe of strict propositions `Prop` is a strict set, the universe of strict sets `Set` is a strict groupoid and so on.

+BEWARE!
+Don't confuse the homotopy levels and the predicative levels.
+Even though in HoTT the first universe `Type_0` is not a set (because it contains sets like `Bool` or `Nat` that have nontrivial automorphisms) and it probably isn't of any finite homotopy level (because, given HITs, it contains the spheres, whose homotopy groups are wild), this doesn't bother us in our language, because we don't have `Type_0`!
+We have `Type 0 0`, `Type 1 0`, `Type 2 0` and so on, with `Bool`, `Nat`, etc., happily living in `Type 2 0` (i.e. `Set`), and the spheres living in `Type oo 0`.
+And each universe `Type h p` indeed lives in `Type (h + 1) (p + 1)`, because there can't be anything scary enough in it to prevent this.
+For example, we have `Prop : Set`, because `Prop` only contains strict propositions, whose proofs are all equal, so indeed the universe of all strict propositions is a strict set.
+Similarly, `Set : Grpd`, because `Set` only contains strict sets, whose elements are equal or not, so indeed the universe of all strict sets is a strict groupoid.

 A more interesting case is that of subuniverses.
 For `Empty` the type `Sub Empty` is contractible, but for non-empty types it always has at least two elements (`Empty` and the type itself), so it's always at least a set.
 This is why the first argument of `max` is `2` in the typing rule.